CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ## Repulling data

-The Miovision ETL DAG `miovision_pull` and the command line `run-api` method, both have deletes built in to each insert/aggregation function.
+The Miovision ETL DAG `miovision_pull` and the command line `run-api-cli` method, both have deletes built in to each insert/aggregation function.
 This makes both of these methods idempotent and safe to re-run without the need to manually delete data before re-pulling.
 Both methods also have an optional intersection_uid parameter which allows re-pulling or re-aggregation of a single intersection or a subset of intersections.

 Neither method supports deleting and re-processing data that is not in **daily blocks** (for example we cannot delete and re-pull data from `'2021-05-01 16:00:00'` to `'2021-05-02 23:59:00'`, instead we must do so from `'2021-05-01 00:00:00'` to `'2021-05-03 00:00:00'`).